Future Forward Literacy

 |Free and Reduced Lunch|

 Future Forward is a research-based early literacy intervention that provides a support system for kindergarten through third-grade students struggling with reading with integrated one-on-one tutoring and family engagement.
 Future Forward tutors are supervised by a certified teacher or youth-serving professional, and the program is freestanding, using customized curriculum and dedicated staff, yet has the full collaboration of school administrators and classroom teachers.
-We work with a child’s home and learning community toward the ultimate goal for all students to read at grade level by the end of third grade.
+We work with a child’s home and learning community toward the ultimate goal for all students to read at grade level by the end of third grade, with a special focus on decoding text.

 Future Forward tutors are paid, professional team members extensively trained in our proven curriculum, with prior experience working successfully with young children.
 Tutors are trained and supervised by Program Managers, who are state-certified educators or youth-serving professionals who support high-quality lesson planning and program implementation through observation, data collection, and regular ongoing professional development.
 Additionally, Family Engagement Coordinators work with every child enrolled in the program and are a coequal part of our program model, aligned with research indicating increased caregiver engagement in children’s schooling is connected to early literacy gains and significant decreases in chronic absenteeism.
 Family Engagement Coordinators promote literacy in the home and in the community, providing a safe, supportive space for students to develop confidence and self-esteem.
 They are in regular contact with caregivers through events, home visits, social media, written communication, phone calls, and any other method of outreach a family prefers.